John McAslan: Sydney Metro, Central Station, (2023)

-The expansion of the city’s metro network, including 2 new City Line metro platforms underneath Central Station was the catalyst to a major upgrade of the station.
-The new north concourse – ‘a spectacular new public space’ according to Wallpaper* magazine – are oversailed by a 50m span vaulted roof.
-From here, the routes between the station and metro platforms allow more space and simpler navigation for the estimated 450,000 passengers using the station daily.
+The expansion of the city's metro network, including two new City Line metro platforms under Central Station was the catalyst to an upgrade of the historic station.
+The new north concourse, described as "a spectacular new public space" by Wallpaper magazine, are over-sailed by a 50m-span vaulted roof.
+The station was designed to allow the capacity of the station to grow from 260,000 to 450,000 passengers use the station daily in ten years.
 The designs were a collaboration with Woods Bagot.